aditya-sudhakar/FranksRedHot/docs/about_us.md

 ### Alexander Wenstrup

 Alex is a another engineering student at Olin college.
 He also requires 8-10 hours of sleep per day, which may conflict with his plans of majoring in engineering.
-Alexalso likes to play ultimate frisbee.
+Alex also likes to play ultimate frisbee.

 ### Mellie Zito